 Check the radio button of Dynamic/Static IP to activate the secondary connection if your ISP provides an extra Connection type such as Dynamic/Static IP to connect to a local area network.

-4) If the connection type is L2TP/Russian L2TP, the next screen will appear as shown in Figure 3-10.
+4) If the connection type is L2TP/Russian L2TP, the next screen will appear as shown below.
 Configure the following parameters and then click Next to continue.